dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2801.md

 When one of those production methods or classes changes, a large number of tests must change as well.
 Consequently, the tests are fragile, and they make the production code rigid.

 The role of the testing API is to hide the structure of the application from the tests.
-This allows the production code to be refactored and evolved in ways that don’t affect the tests.
-It also allows the tests to be refactored and evolved in ways that don’t affect the production code.
+This allows the production code to be refactored and evolved in ways that don't affect the tests.
+It also allows the tests to be refactored and evolved in ways that don't affect the production code.

 This separation of evolution is necessary because as time passes, the tests tend to become increasingly more concrete and specific.
 In contrast, the production code tends to become increasingly more abstract and general.
 Strong structural coupling prevents—or at least impedes—this necessary evolution, and prevents the production code from being as general, and flexible, as it could be.